muratekici/go-function-coverage/README.md

 ## Overview

-Go Function Coverage tool 'funccover' support generating instrumented source code files using go compile so that running binary automatically collects the coverage data for functions.
+Go Function Coverage tool 'funccover' support generating instrumented source code files so that running binary automatically collects the coverage data for functions.

-'funccover' inserts a global function coverage variable using covcollect package that will keep the coverage data for functions to the given source code.
+'funccover' inserts a global function coverage variable that will keep the coverage data for functions to the given source code.
 Then it inserts necessary instructions to the top of each function (basic assignment instruction to global coverage variable).
 This way when a function starts executing, global coverage variable will keep the information that this function started execution some time.

-Initially 'funccover' tool writes coverage information to a file (RPC will be more useful in the future) using save function from covcollect package.
-This function writes the coverage data periodically to a file, RPC calls are easy to add here because we use an external package so that will not change the instrumentation.
+We also have to save that coverage information somewhere.
+Initially 'funccover' tool writes coverage information to a file (RPC will be more useful in the future).
+Currently 'funccover' tool inserts 2 functions to the given source code, one writes coverage data to a file, other calls it periodically.
+Period must be given as a flag to the tool.

--preprocess option is an assumed option in go tool compile that will run given argument with given sources and use the output as new sources. (option can be added to go compile very easily)
+Tool also inserts a defer call to the main to write coverage data after main function ends.
+So it is more general.

 ## Quickstart